 Gupta, A. K., & Govindarajan, V. (2014).
 Business unit strategy, managerial characteristics, and business unit effectiveness at strategy implementation.
 Academy of Management Journal, 27(1), 25-41.

 Kirkpatrick, D. (2011).
 The Facebook effect: The inside story of the company that is connecting the world.
 Simon and Schuster.
+[This source is not cited in the report]

 Kuratko, D. F., Ireland, R. D., & Hornsby, J. S. (2015).
 Improving firm performance through entrepreneurial actions: Acordia's corporate entrepreneurship strategy.
 The Academy of Management Executive, 15(4), 60-71.

 Marche, S. (2012).
 Is Facebook making us lonely?
 The Atlantic, 2.
+[This source is not cited in the report]

 Pfeffer, J. (2015).
 Producing sustainable competitive advantage through the effective management of people.
 The Academy of Management Executive, 9(1), 55-69.